 - Advanced residential applications

 - Narrative report writing

-Will you be the America’s next best appraiser trainer?
-Upgrading your license provides a leadership opportunity to become a trainer and teach the next generation of appraisers your superior skills.
+Will you be America’s next best appraiser trainer?
+Upgrading your license will provide a leadership opportunity to become a trainer and teach your superior skills to the next generation of appraisers.

-“I have been lucky to find colleagues who know the importance of bringing in and training new appraisers for the benefit of the profession’s and the firm’s future.”—Andrew Craig, appraiser trainee, Texas
+“I have been lucky to find colleagues who know the importance of bringing in and training new appraisers for the benefit of the profession’s and the firm’s future.”